hexagontk/hexagon/hexagon_site/pages/quick_start.md

 It only supports Kotlin use, Java is not a targeted language for the framework.

+System:

+Service: API, message broker
+Application: are a kind of component which is final (meant for users) WebApplication, Desktop Application, Mobile Application or Browser Aplication

+Managers: singletons to manage across an application and/or between services
+    EventManager
+    SettingsManager
+    TemplatesManager

 # Why it was created

 * More time reading framework docs than coding